 Shot peening is a process used to produce a compressive residual stress layer and modify mechanical properties of metals.
 It entails the use of media to impact a surface with sufficient force to create plastic deformation.
 It is similar to blasting, except that it operates by the mechanism of plasticity rather than abrasion.
 Peening a surface spreads, it plastically, causing changes in the mechanical properties of the surface.
 Depending on the part geometry, part material, shot material, shot quality, shot intensity and shot coverage, shot peening can increase fatigue life from 0–1000%.
 Shot peening is used primarily for foundries for deburring or descaling surfaces in preparation for additional post-processing.

 When projects have geometries in low quantities that are not tolerance dependent, the best finishing option is an optical polish.
 Optical polishes are extremely cost effective and the best way to achieve a brilliant finish.
 Due to surface porosity of DMLS metals, .003” to .010” of surface material is removed depending upon geometry.
-If this option is desired, it is imperative that designers or engineers consult with Fathom prior to building, as specific surfaces may need to be offset with additional material to ensure part integrity after post-processing.
+If this option is desired, it is imperative that designers or engineers consult with Fathom prior to building, as specific surfaces may need to be offset with additional material in order to ensure part integrity after post-processing.
 Optical polishing is not ideal for large batches as it lends itself to an inconsistent finish from part to part.

-Abrasive flow machining (AFM), also known as extrude honing is a method of smoothing and polishing internal surfaces and producing controlled radii.
+Abrasive Flow Machining (AFM), also known as extrude honing, is a method of smoothing and polishing internal surfaces and producing controlled radii.
 A one-way or two-way flow of an abrasive media is extruded through a workpiece, smoothing and finishing rough surfaces.
 One-way systems flow the media through the workpiece, then it exits from the part.
 In two-way flow, two vertically opposed cylinders flow the abrasive media back and forth.
 The process is particularly useful for difficult to reach internal passages, bends, cavities and edges.
 This is an inexpensive option for DMLS projects that are not tolerance dependent and a more uniform surface roughness.
 The extent to which AFM is successful depends upon the degree of preparation of the treated surfaces.

 Electroplating is a process that uses electrical current to reduce ions of a desired material from a solution and then coat a conductive object with a thin layer of the metal material.
 Electroplating is primarily used for depositing a layer of metal to bestow a desired property (e.g., abrasion and wear resistance, corrosion protection, lubricity, aesthetic qualities).
 Another application uses electroplating to build up thickness on undersized parts.
-Plating is also an inexpensive method of improving surface roughness, with the reduction in roughness once again hinging upon the degree to which surface are treated prior to plating.
+Plating is also an inexpensive method of improving surface roughness, with the reduction in roughness once again hinging upon the degree to which the surface is treated prior to plating.
 DMLS parts can also be plated in their raw state and then finished in combination with another method.

 Micro Machining Process (MMP) is a mechanical-physical-chemical surface treatment applied to items placed inside a treatment tank, providing highly accurate selective surface finishes.
 The desired surface finish is obtained by using MMP only on those areas where that particular finish is required.
 MMP begins with a detailed analysis of the surface state of the item to be treated, establishing the processing parameters required to meet the customer’s objectives.
 MMP can finely distinguish and selectively apply different primary roughness, secondary roughness and waviness profiles to surfaces.
 This process has selective application and is ideal for projects requiring precision tolerance finishing to a large number of parts, as well as parts with internal passages that cannot be reached by an alternate method.

 CNC finishing permits high quality contoured milling applications to achieve tight tolerances.
 Detail-oriented precision can be accomplished with 3-axis, 5-axis and 6-axis CNC lathes.
-Conventional fixed headstock and Swiss-style CNC lathes can be utilized to support complex operations such as cross drilling and cross tapping, cross milling and slotting, C-axis milling and off-center work.
+Conventional fixed headstock and Swiss-style CNC lathes can be utilized to support complex operations such as cross drilling and cross tapping, cross milling and slotting as well as C-axis milling and off-center work.
 Proper fixturing can yield tolerances as tight as 1 micron or (.00004”).
 Should this post processing option be desired, pre-build planning is required to add sufficient material to machined features and surfaces so that tolerances can be met.